BayanGroup/nutch-custom-search/README.md

 Note that "dns" is a reserved word which stands for "default xml name space".

-Also each document can have an id and other documents can inherit its fields by specifying its id in their inherits attribute.
+Also each document can have an id and other documents can inherit its fields and outlinks by specifying its id in their inherits attribute.
 For example:

 ```xml
 <document id="base" engine="css">